Chronic workplace burnout can lead to high employee attrition rates in call centers. What should customer support managers do to address this?

-When you start noticing dips in your customer support team’s productivity levels, it’s easy to assume that it’s just because of laziness.
+When you start noticing dips in your customer service team’s productivity levels, it’s easy to assume that it’s just because of laziness.
 When this happens, your first move would probably be to hold a meeting and reprimand your employees for poor performance.

 This, however, won’t solve anything if the problem is much bigger and much more alarming than the occasional procrastination.
-If your consistently reliable employees suddenly start handing in unacceptable outputs, they may already be burned out.
+If your consistently reliable call center employees suddenly start handing in unacceptable outputs, they may already be burned out.

 Employees who actively contribute to discussions, offer insights, and collaborate with their teammates are satisfied ones.
 When they start feeling too stressed, however, you may notice them talking less and less with their colleagues.
 They may even miss deadlines and let their pending tasks pile up

-Increased absences and tardiness
+Increased Absences and Tardiness

 Absenteeism can negatively impact your company’s productivity, especially when most of your employees’ absences are unscheduled—sick days, family emergencies, and others.
 Even your workforce scheduling may be affected, so you may end up not being able to accommodate all incoming transactions.

 If your agents’ frequent absences are suspicious, talk to them directly to uncover the root cause of the problem.
-Implementing employee engagement strategies, such as team building activities, can also encourage your staff to come to work regularly.
+Implementing employee engagement strategies, such as team building activities, can also encourage your call center staff to come to work regularly.